DevSagarKumarJha/dns/cma55gxtt000408kyalf6040d.md

 # Suggestion

+* For smooth experience use sudo with all `docker` or `docker-compose` commands.

-If you are somehow failed to install/config judge 0 try reinstalling from start.
+* If you are somehow failed to install/config judge 0 try reinstalling from start.